lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 %pal nprocs 16 end
 ```

-Note, that Orca spawns MPI processes itself, so you must not use "srun" to launch it in your
+Note, that Orca spawns MPI processes itself, so you must not use `srun` to launch it in your batch
-batch file.
-Just set --ntasks to the same number as in your input file and call the "orca"
+file.
+Just set `--ntasks` to the same number as in your input file and call the `orca` executable
-executable directly.
+directly.
 For parallel runs, it must be called with the full path:

 ```Bash
 #!/bin/bash